DirectoryTree/LdapRecord-Docs/laravel/v3/auth/configuration.md

 The `database => sync_existing` array defines a set of key-value pairs:

 - The **key** of each array item is the column of your `users` database table to query
-- The **value** is the _name_ of the users LDAP attribute to query inside of your database for
+- The **value** is the _name_ of the users LDAP attribute to query inside your database for

 > If the LDAP attribute returns `null` for the given **value**, the value string will be used
 > in the query instead.
 This is helpful to be able to use raw strings to scope your query by.

 Let's walk through an example.

-In our application, we have existing users inside of our Laravel applications database:
+In our application, we have existing users inside our Laravel applications database:

 | id  | name         | email             | password | guid   | domain |
 | --- | ------------ | ----------------- | -------- | ------ | ------ |